 The final defeat would be the first of many for Juve, as they would go on to lose the following season’s final too, this time against Madrid.

-In fact, no club has lost more Champions League finals than them, with further defeats in 2003, 2015 as well as last season.
+In fact, no club has lost more Champions League finals than them, with further defeats in 2003, 2015 and 2017.

-As for Dortmund, their most successful team remains the 1996-97 Champions League side – a group of unquestionable class and a gritty Scotsman.
+As for Dortmund, their most successful team remains the 1996/97 side – a group of unquestionable class and a gritty Scotsman.